CodeYourFuture/wordpress-module/lesson1.md

 ### Settings, Customizer, and Tools

 > Exercise: Log into your local WordPress website and have a look at the various options in the **Settings menu**.
-If you haven't done so yet, do tasks v and vi from Lesson 0's first [Homework](https://github.com/CodeYourFuture/wordpress-module/blob/carmemias-lesson1/lesson0.md#homework) exercise.
+If you haven't done so yet, do tasks __v__ and __vi__ from Lesson 0's first [Homework](https://github.com/CodeYourFuture/wordpress-module/blob/carmemias-lesson1/lesson0.md#homework) exercise.
 > Now have a look at the Settings > Permalinks section.
 What do you think it does?
 >
-> Exercise: Now go open the **Customizer**.
+> Exercise: Now open the **Customizer**.
 If your theme allows it, add a video to the Home page header and change the background colour and title font.
-> Are the widgets here the same as the widgets we looked at earlier?
+> Are the widgets here the same as the widgets in Dashboard > Appearance > Widgets?
 How about the menus?
 Make changes to either of them here and see if they show in the other Widgets/Menu page.
 >
 > Exercise: Look at the **Tools menu** > **Import** and **Export** options.
 In which situations do you think they would be useful?
 > Export the content of your exercise website onto a file.
 Swap files with the person sitting next to you.
 Import each other's content.
 Why do you think we are made to choose a user name?
 Would you always want to import the images?
 Why?

 ### Users and Roles

-Read what the **WordPress Codex** says about [User Roles](https://codex.wordpress.org/Roles_and_Capabilities)
+Read what the **WordPress Codex** says about [User Roles](https://codex.wordpress.org/Roles_and_Capabilities).

 > Exercise: Have a look at the [New Yorker](https://www.newyorker.com/)'s WordPress website.
 Which user roles do you think they use?
 Why?